jayadevgithub/cloudsuite/benchmarks/django-workload/README.md

 the uWSGI image needs to be re-built.
 This is the only image that changes, as the Python used for the workload changes.

-In order to build only the uWSGI image, UWSGI_ONLY=1 must be specified before the build_containers.sh script:

-    # remember to remove the old container & image
-    ./cleanup_containers.sh
-    docker image rm uwsgi-webtier
-    UWSGI_ONLY=1 ./build_containers.sh /some/folder

-By default, docker commands will require root access.
-If using "sudo", remember to specify the "UWSGI_ONLY=1" variable __after__ the "sudo" word, otherwise it will not be taken into consideration.

 To run docker without "sudo", please follow the instructions here:
 <https://docs.docker.com/engine/installation/linux/linux-postinstall/>

-# Run the workload

-Simply run:

-    # default number of Siege workers is 185.
-This can be
-    # changed using the WORKERS environment variable
-    [WORKERS=185] ./run_containers.sh

-# Cleanup containers

-In order to do another run, the previous containers need to be removed:

-    ./cleanup_containers.sh